nwg-piotr/nwg-look/README.md

 # nwg-look

-This application is a part of the [nwg-shell](https://github.com/nwg-piotr/nwg-shell) project.
+This application is a part of the [nwg-shell](https://nwg-piotr.github.io/nwg-shell) project.

+**Contributing:** please read the [general contributing rules for the nwg-shell project](https://nwg-piotr.github.io/nwg-shell/contribution).

 Nwg-look is a GTK3 settings editor, designed to work properly in wlroots-based Wayland environment.
 The look and feel is strongly influenced by [LXAppearance](https://wiki.lxde.org/en/LXAppearance),